usercode/ImageWizard/README.md

 - resize(width,height,mode)
   - mode: min, max, crop, pad, stretch
 - crop(width,height)
+  - int for absolute values, 0.0 to 1.0 for relative values
+- crop(x,y,width,height)
-- crop(x,y,width,height) //int for absolute values, 0.0 to 1.0 for relative values
+  - int for absolute values, 0.0 to 1.0 for relative values
 - backgroundcolor(r,g,b)
   - int (0 to 255) or double (0.0 to 1.0)
 - flip(type)